Proximal and Distal Tibiofibular Joints

 The proximal and distal tibiofibular joints are anatomically distinct from the talocrural joint but function to serve the ankle.
 The proximal tibiofibular joint is a plane synovial joint that allows a small amount of superior and inferior sliding of the fibula on the tibia and a slight amount of rotation.
 The distal joint is a syndesmosis, or fibrous union, but it also allows a small amount of motion.1-3

 During dorsiflexion of the ankle, the fibula moves proximally and slightly posteriorly (lateral rotation) away from the tibia.
 During plantarflexion, the fibula glides distally and slightly anteriorly (medial rotation) toward the tibia.
 The fibular glides distally and slightly posteriorly during inversion, while gliding proximally and slightly ventrally during eversion.4 These small motions of the fibula appear to be related to the asymmetrical shape of the dome of the talus (wider anteriorly), as well as the asymmetry in size and orientation of the lateral and medial facets of the talus that articulate with the fibula and tibia.1

 The capsular pattern is not defined for the tibiofibular joints.

 The talocrural joint comprises the articulations between the talus and the distal tibia and fibula.
 Proximally, the joint is formed by the concave surfaces of the distal tibia and the tibial and fibular malleoli.
-Distally, the joint surface is the convex dome of the talus.1-3 The joint capsule is thin ...
+Distally, the joint surface is the convex dome of the talus.1-3 The joint ...